PVHC Logo

 Common allergies that may increase sleep apnea risk

-Nasal allergies may not specifically cause sleep apnea, there does seem to be a connection.
-Those with allergic rhinitis (e.g. hay fever) have a higher risk of experiencing longer and more frequent obstructive sleep apneas.
+While nasal allergies may not specifically cause sleep apnea, there does seem to be a connection.
+Those with allergic rhinitis (e.g. hay fever) have a higher risk of experiencing longer and more frequent obstructive sleep apnea.

 How to avoid sleep apnea emergencies

 Sleep apnea could put you or your child’s life at risk, so it’s important to understand how to manage it and alleviate severe symptoms.
 Your doctor will work with you to determine the best treatment for your child’s sleep disorder.
-Following evaluation by our Sleep Disorders specialist treatment options may include:
+After an evaluation, our Sleep Disorders Specialist might recommend the following treatments:

 • Topical or oral medications

-Topical nasal steroids, like might ease sleep apnea symptoms for some children with mild obstructive sleep apnea.
+Topical nasal steroids might ease sleep apnea symptoms for some children with mild obstructive sleep apnea.
 For kids with allergies, Singulair has been known to help relieve symptoms and may be used with nasal steroids.

 • Tonsils and adenoid removal